-Guy de MaupassantHenri René Albert Guy de Maupassant (; ; 5 August 1850 – 6 July 1893) was a French writer, remembered as a master of the short story form, and as a representative of the naturalist school of writers, who depicted human lives and destinies and social forces in disillusioned and often pessimistic terms.
+Guy de MaupassantHenri René Albert Guy de Maupassant (; ; 5 August 1850 – 6 July 1893) was a 19th century French author, remembered as a master of the short story form, and as a representative of the Naturalist school, who depicted human lives and destinies and social forces in disillusioned and often pessimistic terms.

 Maupassant was a protégé of Gustave Flaubert and his stories are characterized by economy of style and efficient, effortless ''dénouements'' (outcomes).
 Many are set during the Franco-Prussian War of the 1870s, describing the futility of war and the innocent civilians who, caught up in events beyond their control, are permanently changed by their experiences.
 He wrote some 300 short stories, six novels, three travel books, and one volume of verse.
 His first published story, "Boule de Suif" ("Ball of Suet", 1880), is often considered his masterpiece.
 Provided by Wikipedia

 Showing 1 - 20 of 40 for search: 'Maupassant, Guy de, 1850-1893', query time: 0.12s